ARTLab-GT/hexed/INSTALL.md

   * `cd build_Release`
   * `ccmake ../`
     * This will open a GUI for the tool CMake.
 This allows you to choose some options for how to build CartDG.
 You should not see any errors.
+    * Press `c`.
+You should now see a list of options.
     * Use the arrow keys to move the cursor and "Enter" to edit the option under the cursor.
     * If you are on an ARTLAB machine, the only option you need to edit is `CMAKE_INSTALL_PREFIX`.
 Set that to `~/codes`.
     * If you are not on an ARTLAB machine, you will need to also edit the `TECIO_DIR` option (and install Tecplot if you don't already have it).
     * Leave the other options.
 If you are developing CartDG, consider making another directory `build_Debug` where you set `CMAKE_BUILD_TYPE` to
       `Debug` and `sanitize` to `ON`.
-    * When you have set all the options, press `c` twice.
+    * When you have set all the options, press `c`.
 Then press `g`.
 The GUI should exit.
   * `make -j install`
 6. Verify that everything works:
   * `test/test`